Meningitis Linked to Compounded Steroid Drugs

-The CDC warns that infections of typically protected areas of the body, such as cerebral spinal fluid, joint fluids, lymph nodes, brain, pericardial fluid or pleural fluids should be suspected as possible meningitis infections caused by the contaminated steroid medications.
+The CDC warned that infections of typically protected areas of the body, such as cerebral spinal fluid, joint fluids, lymph nodes, brain, pericardial fluid or pleural fluids should be suspected as possible meningitis infections caused by the contaminated steroid medications.

 Three lots of compounded methylprednisolone acetate doses of 80 milligrams per milliliter were apparently contaminated by the Exserohilum fungus, and quite possibly also Aspergillus.
 The CDC found the Exserohilum fungus among 10 of the meningitis patients tested and Aspergillus fungus in one infection.
 The FDA now suspects that the contamination occurred at a single compounding pharmacy in Massachusetts.